ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 <p></p>

-**One of the ideas is the four grades of competence**.
-It describes four progressively competent intelligences, that learn through successive applications of trial and error learning.
+**In the book, Dennett introduces four grades of competence**.
+They describe four progressively competent intelligences, that learn through successive applications of trial and error learning.

 The four competences are not the central idea of the book.
 I introduce them here as I have found them invaluable for my own understanding computational control algorithms.

 **They are also useful for teaching**.
 They organize computational control algorithms by asymptotic performance and sample efficiency.
-The four competences also allow classification of examples such as cells, animals or humans, which can be relate to less familiar computational algorithms.
+The four competences also allow classification of examples such as cells, animals or humans, which can be related to less familiar computational algorithms.

-But what do we mean by competence?
+But what exactly do we mean by competence?

 ## What is competence?